Do your friends or family members ever say they’re worried about getting a contact high?

 The next time a friend or family member says they’re worried they’ll get a contact high, just share this article so you can get back to your joint without them leaving early.

-For clean, CO2 extracted cannabis concentrates and top-shelf flower grown in our very own garden using organic methods, stop by Karing Kind in North Boulder.
+For clean, CO2 extracted cannabis concentrates and top-shelf flower grown in our very own garden using the best available environmentally friendly methods, stop by Karing Kind in North Boulder.

 Karing Kind is located just off of US-36, one mile north of Broadway, open MON-SUN from 9am to 10pm.